akeneo/pim-helpcenter/content/md/first-steps/manage-locales.md

   `code`
   `en_HK`
 1. Import this file using an import job (`csv_locale_import` or `xlsx_locale_import`).
 Once the file is imported, the new locale will appear under `Settings/Locales`.
 1. To enable it and add it to a channel, go to `Settings/Channels` and add it in the dedicated field.
-If you cannot find it use a channel import job (csv or xlsx) and add the `en_HK` code in the `locales` column.
+If you cannot find it, use a channel import job (csv or xlsx) and add the `en_HK` code in the `locales` column.

 And that's it!
 Your `en_HK` locale is activated for your channel!